top of page

 Header for a blog post on buying electric violins

-Electric violins are a polarising instrument when you look online but, with a history as long as the Violin, you can't help but marvel at how the electric version has really changed the game for the first time in centuries.
+Electric violins seem to be a polarising instrument when I started researching online - with a history as long as the Violin, you can't help but take a look at how the electric version has changed up something for the first time in centuries.

-Whether you have been playing the Violin for 4 years or 40, there is something unique that you can create with an electric Violin that you would not be able to do with the traditional version.
+Whether you have been playing the Violin for 4 years or 40, there is something really unique that you can create with an electric Violin - sounds that would be impossible with a traditional version.

-I've written this guide to break down what you need to know to land at a decision on what electric violin is right for you.
+I've done the research and written this guide to give you a break down on what you need to know before finding an electric violin that is right for you.

 Contents